Gary C. Dahle, Attorney at Law

 Therefore, the judge will need to make a determination that the Notice of Hearing to Change the Name of a Minor the Applicant has published is legally sufficient.

-Presence of the Minor
+1. Presence of the Minor Child

-However, some of the district court web sites identify that only the attendance of a minor over the age of 14 is required at the hearing.
+However, some of the district court web sites identify that only the attendance of a minor child over the age of 14 is required at the hearing.

-Presence of Witnesses
+1. Presence of Witnesses

-The applicant must bring two adult witnesses to the hearing:
+The Applicant must bring two adult witnesses to the hearing:

 However, the district court's web site for Anoka County specifically identifies that only one witness may be related to the minor child.

-Required Parties and Witnesses
+1. Required Parties and Witnesses

 Both the minor child and the Applicant will have to be present at the hearing, and the Applicant will have to provide two additional adult witnesses who have known the minor child for at least one year.

-Witness Testimony
+1. Witness Testimony

-In order to allow the judge to sign the Order Granting a Name Change of a Minor, the Applicant and the two witnesses will have to provide certain in-court testimony which evidences that the name change is in the best interest of the minor child.
+In order to allow the judge to sign the Order Granting a Name Change of a Minor, the Applicant and the two witnesses will have to provide certain in-court testimony which evidences that the proposed name change is in the best interest of the minor child.

 In order to survive any appeal, the Court’s Order Granting a Name Change of a Minor must contain certain “findings” which establish that the name change is in the best interest of the minor child.